SARVESH-THE-dev/Msi-H510M-A-PRO-i5-10500-Opencore-hackintosh-/README.md

 - AirDrop, Sidecar
 - Unlock with Apple Watch
 - Bluetooth

 # Display Patch
-- Use patch manual to patch the display (HDMI port )
+- Use patch manual to patch the display (HDMI port ) Thanks to wtsjw

 To Get Started, We're Gonna Need **OpenCore